match22lab/BJOC-Downloader/README.md

-This python script download all manuscripts published in the journal Beilstein Journal of Organic Chemistry Adjust the target folder
+This python script downloads all manuscripts published in the journal Beilstein Journal of Organic Chemistry Adjust the target folder